My personal Central Park map: A complete guide to one of New York City’s most beloved sights!

 - Fun Things To Do In Central Park

-Bringing water is also smart, especially during the warmer months.
+Bringing water when visiting Central Park is smart, especially during the warmer months.
 I’m a big fan of reusable bottles in the city, as the tap water is safe and tasty, but make sure it’s filled prior to your Central Park adventure.
 I mean, I’ve seen people let their dogs lick all over the water fountain spout in Central Park one too many times..
+You can also purchase bottled water and other beverages at the various food trucks throughout the park.

 How To Get Around In Central Park